jitesoft/docker-keybase/README.md

 ## Tags

 Tags follow the keybase version numbering standard (prefixed with `v`) and the latest version is also tagged `latest`.
+Alpine tags are based on current [repository](https://github.com/keybase/client/) commit sha hash and is built from source.

 ### Docker Hub